-No one seems to know when this was written.
+No one knows when this was written.
 The A text (published 1604) now seems to have been partly a memorial reconstruction; the B text (1616) in some ways, but not all, closer to Marlowe but less blasphemous.

 With a classical opening that cites the Muse, Chorus introduces Faustus with a brief biography (birth, schooling, degree) and reveals the nature of the tragedy: that as another Marlovian overreacher (like Tamburlaine and the Jew of Malta) Faustus rebelled against proper human limitations.
 Seeking to surpass the stretches of human knowledge, “He surfeits upon cursed necromancy” (Pro.25).

 Faustus in his study reviews and denounces his many areas of scholarship, all unsatisfying to him.
 Logic or philosophy seems like sophistry.
 Medicine?
 “Physic farewell!”
 (1.27).
 Law?
 Theology?
 And okay, Kit, you know Latin; we get it already.
 And philosophy, medicine, law, theology, and that Doris Day song.
 Faustus impatiently tends to cut off his Latin quotations — and significantly, such as what 1 John 1.8 would continue to say in the next lines (1.41) about confession and forgiveness: “If we say that we have no sin, we deceive ourselves, and the truth is not in us.”
-Faustus considers a new study — necromancy, or black magic — a kind of counterreligion whose invocations will be similar in language to orthodox liturgical ones.
+Faustus considers a new study — necromancy, or black magic — a kind of counter-religion whose invocations will be similar in language to orthodox liturgical ones.
 Thus he seems for the moment able to overcome his jaded dissatisfaction with thoughts of a new enchantment and his high aspirations.

 Faustus has his servant Wagner summon his friends Valdes and Cornelius.
 While waiting, he is visited by a Good Angel and an Evil Angel, the first urging him to “lay that damnèd book aside” (1.70), the latter urging him to “Go forward” (1.74).
 That good angel / bad angel trope is used a bit less literally by Launcelot Gobbo in The Merchant of Venice, and surely it must be medieval originally, though most of us were introduced to it in Warner Bros. cartoons, right?
 Faustus stays the course with pronouncements of his high international aspirations.
 Valdes and Cornelius, both bad influences, arrive and urge Faustus on.
-Marlowe copies a Chaucer pun, “grounded in astology” (1.138), as Cornelius poses what he thinks is a rhetorical question: after they amass untold wealth, “what shall we three want?”
+Marlowe copies a Chaucer pun, “grounded in astrology” (1.138), as Cornelius poses what he thinks is a rhetorical question: after they amass untold wealth, “what shall we three want?”
 (1.148).
 Faustus is determined: “This night I’ll conjure, though I die therefore” (1.166).

-As with Shakespeare’s plays, especially the histories, the low characters provide a kind of refraction of the main plot.
+As with Shakespeare’s plays, especially the histories, the low characters provide a kind of refraction of the main plot, here with linguistic trivializing.
 Wagner and a Clown character (a rustic) make such statements as “I know he would give his soul to the devil for a shoulder of mutton” (4.7-8).
 Although a kind of grim trivializing, it’s acknowledged among these knaves that this is a bad deal.
 Yet Wagner’s wasting the necromantic skills on unworthy matters does indirectly comment on the main plot.
 The next time, if ever, I see some indication of justice in this world, I may have to think twice before saying, “Well I’ll be damned.”

 I know, let’s have another distraction!: the procession of the Seven Deadly Sins.
 Faustus is treated to a procession of the Seven Deadly Sins: Pride, Avarice, Ire, Envy, Gluttony, Sloth (not last?), and Lechery (female!).
 If I had an enormous 24 years to live and all the powers of the universe, I’d certainly want to watch the Macy’s Thanksgiving Day Parade.
 The balloon of Ronald McDonald covers about four of the sins already.
 But it’s weird that Lechery or Lust is last.
 It’s supposed to be, and almost always is, Sloth, of course.
 Lucifer quickly shoos them all — “Away!
 To hell, to hell!”
 (5.328) — so in the end, it seems pointless, which again is probably the point.

 Although there’s some question about his literacy, Robin has stolen one of Faustus’ conjuring books and promises Rafe he can get him Nan Spit the kitchen maid.
 Wagner serving as a Chorus mentions Faustus’ cosmic travels.